duclm278/msd-project/README.md

   ```
   $ psql -h localhost -d restaurant -p 5432 -U postgres -f ".\msd-project\restaurant.sql"
   ```

-- Or you can you use backup file, create database and restore by pgadmin using backup file
+- Or you can you use backup file, create database and restore by pgAdmin using backup file.
 - Go to https://cloudinary.com and register, get the cloud detail.
 - Install dependencies for both client and server: